vishandi/tp/docs/team/tyanhan.md

 * **New Feature**: Added the ability to add events to a contact's schedule.
   * Justification: This feature is one of the core commands in our application, since it affords a `Person` to have a schedule so that a user can check to see his/her contacts' availability.
   * Highlights: I first had to implement the `Schedule` and `Event` classes to start off the project, before adding the AddEvent command.
-I had to make decisions regarding how the `Schedule` object should be added and stored.
-The most challenging part was definitely getting the Storage to successfully save/load the changes to a Person's Schedule, because the Jackson library used by AB3 seemed to have problems loading a nested Json object.
-I spent a few days googling how I could get the Jackson library to work, and also considered alternative Json structures and libraries(such as GSON) to save/load the Schedule, before finding out that Jackson requires an empty constructor to initialise objects using a nested Json structure.
+The most challenging part was definitely getting the Storage to successfully save/load the new nested json structure.
+I spent some time learning about the Jackson library, and also considered alternative Json structures and libraries(such as GSON) to save/load the Schedule, before finding out that Jackson requires an empty constructor to initialise objects using a nested Json structure.
 Later on in the project however, I realised that a better solution would have been to create `JsonAdaptedEvent` and `JsonAdaptedSchedule` classes for Jackson to load and store.

 * **New Feature**: Add recurring event functionality.
   * What it does: Allows the user to add daily, weekly or biweekly events to their contacts' schedule instead of just 1 time events.